First I looked back to the example of postcards that I had collected, and then to get the size of

 As you can see here I have filled in all of my objects and I have taken away the stroke.
 Moreover I have looked again at my sketches and I found that I used a darker tone on the bottom then the top, hence the change fat the bottom.

-Using my knowledge of colours I thought to myself as leaves are green I will use the opposite colour on the colour wheel to make them stand out, which therefore allowed me to make a decision on the background colour being red.
+Using my knowledge of colours I thought to myself as leaves are green I will use the opposite colour on the colour wheel to

 In this screengrab I had already drawn a leaf, then I had copied it many times, and then manipulating them to make them each look different.

-To create the effect of the leaves going off the page I had first placed some of the leaves over the edge I then, using the line tool, placed a line on the edge of the postcard, I then went to Object/Path/Devide Objects Below, this then allowed me to delete the excess parts of the leaves that I did not want, and this allowed me to achieve the effect that I wanted.
+To create the effect of the leaves going off the page I had first placed some of the leaves over the edge I then, using the line tool, placed a line on the edge of the postcard, I then went to Object/Path/Devide Objects Below, this then allowed me to delete the excess parts of the leaves that I did not want, and this allowed me to a

 In this last screengrab I have shown each of my postcards, and these are all different takes of Alex Katz's work, I wanted to show that I understood the way at which he worked, and the way he used colour to create his designs.